heatseeknyc/data-science/README.md

 One dataset we use and merge with other data is Weather Underground’s historical temperature data.
 Weather Underground has a number of temperature sensors throughout the city and an API which allows us to retrieve this information.

-Within the our Github data-science repo and in the examples folder is a Python module called wunderground.py
+Within the examples folder of this repo is a Python module called wunderground.py

-When run, wunderground.py will retrieve the average temperature - in fahrenheit - between a start and end date.
+When run with a set of flags, wunderground.py will retrieve the average temperature between a start and end date.
 That date and temp for that day is then printed to the screen e.g.

 ```
 2015-09-05,72.6407407407